juanca/cv/README.md

 ## Overview

-I am a graduate of Claremont McKenna College where I obtained a degree in Economics.
+I am a graduate of Claremont McKenna College where I obtained a BA degree in Economics.
 In the process, I started an Engineering curriculum and finished with a strong Computer Science sequence (minor).
 I have 9 years of full-time engineering experience with company sizes ranging from 10 to 300 employees.